DharmaShri/Obsidian/excalibrain.md

 in Excalidraw settings under 'Links and Transclusion'.

 ⚠ ExcaliBrain may need to wait for DataView to initialize its index.
-This can take up to a few minutes after starting Obsidian. ^fTpcRcfR
+This can take up to a few minutes after starting Obsidian. ^OIblWgvS

 %%
 # Drawing